 Why do people come to the UK?
 To work

-Data relate to the year ending June 2022 and most comparisons are with 2019 (reflecting a comparison with the period prior to the Covid-pandemic).
+Data relate to the year ending June 2020, and all comparisons are with the year ending June 2019, unless indicated otherwise.

-Year ending comparisons that follow will include impacts resulting from the restrictions put in place during this period of the pandemic.
-All statistics include dependants, unless indicated otherwise.
+Year ending comparisons that follow will reflect the restrictions in place during this period of the pandemic.

 - Sponsored work visa applications from different economic sectors